Chilledheart/yass/BUILDING.md

     which can confuse some build tools when identifying the compiler (removing `C:\Strawberry\c\bin` from `PATH` should resolve any problems).

-3. Run Developer Command Line from Visual Studio subdirectory in Start Menu.
+3. Run Developer Command Line from Visual Studio in Start Menu.

 4. Make sure you have clang-cl in `PATH`: